NetworkingPassionate/Social-Engineering/README.md

 ### 🛡️ Engineering-Led Safeguards

-These are built into our infrastructure and maintained by IT & SecOps teams—but staff play a critical role in their effectiveness:
+These are built into our infrastructure and maintained by IT & SecOps teams; but staff play a critical role in their effectiveness:

 - **Firewall rules**: Restrict external access based on IP and protocol
 - **SIEM monitoring**: Detect anomalies in system logs and trigger alerts